kxxt/oiinit/README.md

 ## Usage

 ### Arguments:
-1. Input your Project Name."
+1. Input your Project Name.
 2. Use stdc++.h: 1 for using,0 for not using.
 3. Create a batch tool to Compare results.1 for using,0 for not using.0 is the default value.